cloneofsimo/lora/README.md

 ### **What is a good learning rate for LoRA?**

-People using dreambooth are used to using lr around `1e-6`, but this is way too small for training LoRAs. **I've tried using 1e-4, and it is OK**.
+People using Dreambooth are used to using lr around `1e-6`, but this is way too small for training LoRAs. **I've tried using 1e-4, and it is OK**.
 I think these values should be more explored statistically.

-### **What happens to Text Encoder LoRA and Unet LoRA?**
+### **What happens to Text Encoder LoRA and U-Net LoRA?**

-Let's see: the following is only using Unet LoRA:
+Let's see: the following is only using U-Net LoRA:

 <!-- #region -->
 <p align="center">